-Types of brachytherapy
+Types of brachytherapy:

 Brachytherapy is often used for men with a small prostate cancer that is found early and is slow-growing.
 Brachytherapy has fewer complications and side effects than standard radiation therapy.
-You will also need fewer visits with the doctor.
+You will also need fewer visits with the health care provider.

 Risks of any anesthesia are: